 Metric measurements that use the centi- prefix as with centimeter, centigram, centiliter use the same principle as percents in that they are each one one-hundredth part.

 An abacus is an excellent at-a-glance way to show one hundred in a way that is easy to show that one bead is one/hundredth of the beads on the rack.

 Older students who understand multiplication, division, and fractions can understand percents if they understand that the fraction is simply over 100.

 Division is the foundation for understanding percents.
 Simply divide by 100 or move the decimal place to the left by two spaces.

 See our counting worksheets for more that is related to teaching the hundreds.

 Maria Miller's Math Mammoth decimal worksheets cover the whole spectrum of fractions, decimals, percents, and ratios.
-I love her digital workbooks.
+I love her digital workbooks and worksheets.